ydb-platform/ydb/ydb/docs/en/core/dev/example-app/java/index.md

             + "SELECT MIN(first_aired) AS from_date FROM seasons "
             + "WHERE series_id = $seriesId AND season_id = $seasonId;";

-    // Execute first query to start a new transaction QueryReader res1 = QueryReader.readFrom(transaction.createQuery(query1, Params.of(
+    // Execute the first query to start a new transaction QueryReader res1 = QueryReader.readFrom(transaction.createQuery(query1, Params.of(
             "$seriesId", PrimitiveValue.newUint64(seriesID),
             "$seasonId", PrimitiveValue.newUint64(seasonID)